vectara/vectara-docs/www/docs/learn/authentication/oauth.md

 an API key or username/password combination but with enhanced features.
 The client credentials grant is the OAuth flow that Vectara supports at this time.

-Vectara to authenticate API requests.
-If you are not familiar with OAuth, think of it as a more secure way to send API calls, similar to an API key or username/password combination but with enhanced features.
-The client credentials grant is the OAuth flow that Vectara supports at this time.

 Here is how it works.
 You provide the OAuth 2.0 authentication provider with a `client_id` (similar to a username) and a `client_secret` (similar to a password).
 A successful authentication returns a [JWT token](https://jwt.io/), which